-The Audited Consolidated Financial Statements, prepared in accordance with Accounting Standards (Ind AS) as applicable to your Company form part of this Annual Report.
+The Audited Consolidated Financial Statements incorporating the profit and loss account of the said WOS upto the date of disposal, prepared in accordance with Accounting Standards (Ind AS) as applicable to your Company forms part of this Annual Report.

-Secured Non-Convertible Debentures
+7. Secured Non-Convertible Debentures

 During the year under review, the Company has not issued/allotted any Non-Convertible Debentures.

 In the financial year 2008-09, the Company had issued and allotted 12.50% Secured Redeemable Non-Convertible Debentures (NCD) of the face value ₹ 10,00,000 (Rupees ten lakhs) each on private placement basis aggregating to ₹ 90,00,00,000 (Rupees ninety crores) to LIC of India.
-The said NCDs are listed on the Wholesale Debt Market Segment of BSE Limited.

 The Company had paid two installments towards redemption of principal amounting to ₹ 2,250 lakhs.
-The Company has not paid the third, fourth and fifth installments towards redemption of principal amount of ₹ 2,250 lakhs each on NCDs due since 30th September, 2016, 30th September, 2017 and 30th September, 2018 respectively.
-The Company has also been in default in payment of interest on the aforesaid NCDs and the interest is overdue since June 2017.
+However, the Company could not pay the third, fourth and fifth installments towards redemption of principal amount of ₹ 2,250 lakhs each on NCDs which was due on 30th September, 2016, 30th September, 2017 and 30th September, 2018 respectively.
+The Company also defaulted in payment of interest on the aforesaid NCDs since March, 2017.